vinicius-pirees/kinos/README.md

 ### Set up Kafka with docker
-Definey where Kafka data will be stored using the environment variable KAFKA_DATA
+Define where Kafka data will be stored using the environment variable KAFKA_DATA

 Ex:
 ```bash